amadeus4dev/developer-guides/docs/faq.md

 ### How can I get a consolidator?

-Before requesting a consolidator, please first make sure that you are approved markets for Flight Create Orders.
+Before requesting a consolidator, please first make sure that you are in **one of** the approved markets for Flight Create Orders.
 You need it to implement flight booking in Self-Service.
 Once this is verified, please go to the Support section and get in touch with us using the Contact form.

 ### How do I handle refunds for flights booked with Flight Create Orders in Self-Service?